NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 "golden standard" for gait events: both foot strike and toeoff can be accurately determined from the force data.
 Thus, gaitutils uses the force plate data to replace events determined by velocity thresholding, when appropriate.
-This uses a tolerance of a few frames.
+This uses a tolerance of 7 frames (currently hardcoded).
 For example, if velocity thresholding results in a foot strike at frame 204 and a valid forceplate contact is determined to occur almost simultaneously at frame 202, the foot strike event is placed at frame 202 and not at 204.

 The velocity thresholds can be determined based on heuristics.
 The default heuristic is that foot strike occur at 20% and 45% of the subject's peak foot